-In our last article we explored one of the key hard water minerals, magnesium.
-But we haven’t yet touched on the key driver of limescale in hard water calcium.
+In a recent article we explored one of the key hard water minerals, magnesium.
+But we haven’t yet touched on the key driver of limescale in hard water – calcium.
 It is calcium carbonate which makes up the bulk of limescale.
 But much like magnesium, calcium isn’t purely a villain and in fact is vital for a healthy human body.
-In this article we’ll take a closer look at Calcium.
-Why it is important to us and what roles it plays in the human body.
+In this article we’ll take a closer look at Calcium, why it is important to us and what roles it plays in the human body.

 Calcium is the most abundant of the minerals in the human body, whilst most people know of its importance in the health of bones, it plays a vital role in several other key bodily functions.
 Calcium can be consumed from a variety of sources, including hard water.